Improving income of Pacific Island fishers through improved fishery processing

 The harvesting and trade of sea cucumbers (in dried form known as bêche-de-mer) is a vital source of income for (up to 300,000) rural Pacific Islanders and an important export economy estimated to be worth between AU$20 and $50 million.
 Despite a 200-year history of trade, few of traditional fishers have ever received formal training and or had knowledge of optimal harvest & processing methods.
-Consequently more than 40% of fishers were dissatisfied with the income they make from this harvest and the industry has been marred by poor product quality.
+Consequently, more than 40% of fishers were dissatisfied with the income they make from this harvest and the industry has been marred by poor product quality.
 This project aimed to improve the fishers’ income and product quality through support to improve village-based post-harvest handling and processing methods.

-The research team led by SCU’s Dr Steven Purcell was a collaboration with government fishery ministries in Kiribati, Tonga and Fiji to develop a highly successful training program including videos, manuals and workshops held in villages which built capacity within fishing communities.
-There is evidence to support economic benefits of these changed practices.
+The research team led by SCU’s Dr Steven Purcell was a collaboration with government fishery ministries in Kiribati, Tonga and Fiji to develop a highly successful training program including videos, manuals and workshops held in villages that built capacity within fishing communities.
+There is evidence to support the economic benefits of these changed practices.

 - Fisher communities particularly in Pacific Islands and including women

 - Coordinators in Fiji, Kiribati and Tonga who will have ongoing advisory role in their countries

 - Traders, exporters and retailers down the value chain

 - Fishery managers – support for fishers via training and resources such as coarse salt